 Examples of HR-Centric Payroll Platforms (Enterprise):

 HR-centric payroll platforms designed for enterprise-level companies offer highly configurable solutions to support employees throughout their entire employment lifecycle.
-Examples include ADP, Workday, Ceridian, and UKG (Ultimate Kronos Group).
+Examples include ADP, Workday, Dayforce, and UKG (Ultimate Kronos Group).
 These platforms are suitable for companies with 200 employees and above, providing advanced features and scalability to meet the needs of large organizations.

 When choosing between different types of HR and payroll systems, companies should consider factors such as their size, specific HR needs, budget, scalability, level of customization required, and the complexity of their payroll and compliance requirements.
 Assessing these factors can help companies determine which type of system best suits their needs and supports their growth objectives.